JacktheLander/Lab-Projects/Neuromorphic-Computing/Modeling a Memcapacitor/README.md

-I tried to replicate Biolek's C4 model for a Bipolar Memcapacitive System with Threshold:\n [Source](https://www.researchgate.net/publication/248382146_Reliable_SPICE_Simulations_of_Memristors_Memcapacitors_and_Meminductors?enrichId=rgreq-2607b716844d0292c7f8da1254780775-XXX&enrichSource=Y292ZXJQYWdlOzI0ODM4MjE0NjtBUzoxMTEyNDA5MTk2NTQ0MDBAMTQwMzUzMzMxMTE3MA%3D%3D&el=1_x_3&_esc=publicationCoverPdf)
+#I tried to replicate Biolek's C4 model for a Bipolar Memcapacitive System with Threshold

+[Source](https://www.researchgate.net/publication/248382146_Reliable_SPICE_Simulations_of_Memristors_Memcapacitors_and_Meminductors?enrichId=rgreq-2607b716844d0292c7f8da1254780775-XXX&enrichSource=Y292ZXJQYWdlOzI0ODM4MjE0NjtBUzoxMTEyNDA5MTk2NTQ0MDBAMTQwMzUzMzMxMTE3MA%3D%3D&el=1_x_3&_esc=publicationCoverPdf)

 This is a version of the C4 model I coded based off of Biolek's code and equations (50, 51) from his paper, but I could not get it to successfully run without implementing 2 additional resistors Rp, and Rgnd.